Chris Chappell advises us to look ourt for arrivals, admire spiders and clean the feeders.

 Fill the feeders - watch the birds

-It is a good idea to give your feeders a good clean before refilling them, as there is some evidence that diseases can be spread by mouldy or stale bird seeds and nuts.
+This is the time of year to give your bird feeders a good clean before refilling them, as there is some evidence that diseases can be spread by mouldy or stale bird seeds and nuts.
 A surprising range of birds will use feeders and tables, great spotted woodpeckers, nuthatches, long-tailed-tits, and increasingly birds such as reed buntings and over-wintering blackcaps.
 You must expect the occasional visit from a sparrowhawk, which will attempt to take prey.
 In addition to hanging feeders, a table feeder with a roof will encourage more species, as many birds struggle to cling on to a wire feeder.
 The roof will add some security from predators.
 Any surplus apples spread on the ground will encourage blackbirds, redwing and fieldfare.
 If the badgers don't get there first!

 Photographs by Chris Chappell